mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-datatypes.md

 print var2[1:5] # this will print the substring 'hinoP`
 ```

-Python can use a special sytntax to format multiple strings and numbers.
+Python can use a special syntax to format multiple strings and numbers.
 The string formatter is quickly covered here because it is seen often and it is important to recognize the syntax.

 ```python
 print "The item {} is repeated {} times".format(element,count))
 ```

 The `{}` are placeholders that are substituted by the variables `element` and `count` in the final string.
 This compact syntax is meant to keep the code more readable and compact.

-Python is currently transitioning to the format syntax above, but python can use an older sytnax, which is being phased out, but is still seen in some example code:
+Python is currently transitioning to the format syntax above, but python can use an older syntax, which is being phased out, but is still seen in some example code:

 ```python
 print "The item %i is repeated %i times"% (element,count)